-Standing within an idyllic, pastoral landscape in Shobdon, the stone exterior of St. John the Evangelist Parish Church is deceptively humble compared to its dramatic interior of richly decorated finishes and matching furniture and fittings.
-Between 1755 and 1758, Sir John Bateman and his uncle, Richard Bateman, demolished all but the west tower of the twelfth-century Romanesque church on the site to build a rococo Gothic structure largely influenced by Horace Walpole’s “Committee of Taste.”
-This parish church has remained virtually unchanged since, though a lack of conservation attention has resulted in significant challenges.
-During a restoration campaign in 2003, workers discovered that the large concealed timbers embedded in the damp masonry have rotted, causing the walls to tip over and the beam ends to give way.
-Emergency supports were installed, but a comprehensive intervention is necessary to mitigate these structural problems.
+On an idyllic, pastoral landscape in Shobdon, the stone exterior of St. John the Evangelist Parish Church is deceptively humble in comparison with the richly decorated finishes and matching furniture and fittings of its dramatic interior.
+Between 1755 and 1758, Sir John Bateman and his uncle, Richard Bateman, demolished all but the west tower of the twelfth-century Romanesque church on the site to build a rococo Gothic structure largely influenced by Horace Walpole’s “Committee of Taste,” an aesthetic movement.
+The parish church has remained virtually unchanged since.
+The lack of conservation resulted in significant challenges.
+During a restoration campaign in 2003, workers discovered that the large concealed timbers embedded in the damp masonry had rotted, causing the walls to tip over and the beam ends to give way.
+Emergency supports were installed, but a comprehensive intervention was necessary to mitigate these structural problems.

-Included on the 2010 World Monuments Watch, Shobdon Church received much media attention, increasing public awareness on the state of the church and the pressing need for stabilization and repairs.
-As a result, English Heritage, WMF, and others contributed financial support and technical assistance to assist with urgent repair work.
-Based on previous non-invasive condition surveys, repairs began in early 2011 with the installation of a new roof.
-The project finished in time for an unveiling at the annual local food festival on June 2, 2012.
+Included on the 2010 World Monuments Watch, the resulting media attention increased public awareness of the state of Shobdon Church and the pressing need for its stabilization and repairs.
+Along with English Heritage and WMF’s Paul Mellon Endowment for British Heritage, we contributed financial support and technical assistance for urgent repairs, whichbegan in early 2011 with the installation of a new roof.
+The project finished in time for an unveiling at the annual local food festival in 2012.

-Shobdon Church is listed as a Grade I historic structure, it is of great national architectural and artistic significance and an integral part of the community.
-The Shobdon Church Preservation Trust and local community has been an essential advocate in soliciting support and funding from individuals and organizations.
+Shobdon Church is listed as a Grade I historic structure.
+It is a significant national architectural and artistic jewel, and an integral part of the community.
+The Shobdon Church Preservation Trust and local community have been essential advocates in soliciting support and funding.